 6. The rider or minder changes the condition of a section.

-8. The engine stops while footing or while any other part of the machine, except for the tires, is used for support, without forward motion.
+8. The engine stops while footing or while any other part of the motorcycle, except for the tires, is used for support, without forward motion.
+The motorcycle must be moving forward while footing with a dead engine to avoid a 5-point score.

 9. The handlebar of the motorcycle touches the ground.